-- Investigating or referring responsibility to TSHC staff to investigate alleged fraud, and ensure these investigations are appropriately conducted. - Implementing corrective actions to strengthen management oversight and make improvements to internal control systems and procedures based on findings. - Informing the Chair and members of the Audit, Finance and Risk Committee of any allegation of fraud involving an employee or member of the Board of Directors of TSHC. - Ensuring recommendations made by an investigator in their report addressing fraud are implemented on a timely basis including identified systemic issues.
+- including Employee Code of Conduct and Employee Conflict of Interest. - Investigating or referring responsibility to TSHC staff to investigate alleged fraud, and ensure these investigations are appropriately conducted. - Implementing corrective actions to strengthen management oversight and make improvements to internal control systems and procedures based on findings. - Informing the Chair and members of the Audit, Finance and Risk Committee of any allegation of fraud involving an employee or member of the Board of Directors of TSHC. - Ensuring recommendations made by an investigator in their report addressing fraud are implemented on a timely basis including identified systemic issues.